enso-org/enso/README.md

 <ul><ul>
     <b>Mix languages with close-to-zero interop overhead.</b><br/>
     Import any library from Enso, Java, JavaScript, R, or Python, and use functions, callbacks, and data types without any wrappers.
-Enso compiles them to the same instruction set with a unified memory model.
+Enso uses <a href="https://www.graalvm.org">GraalVM</a> to compile them to the same instruction set with a unified memory model.
   <br/><a href="https://enso.org">Learn more →<a/>
 </ul></ul>